 Encoding - See Character Set Encoding.

-Explicit properties - The explicit properties are the combination of any defined locally on the annotation and any defined by a dfdl:defineFormat annotation referenced by a local dfdl:ref property.-
+Explicit properties - The explicit properties are the combination of any defined locally on the annotation and any defined by a dfdl:defineFormat annotation referenced by a local dfdl:ref property.

+Fixed-Length Element - An element of specified length where dfdl:lengthKind is 'explicit' but dfdl:length is not an expression, or dfdl:lengthKind is 'implicit' (of simple type only).
+Note that choice branches where dfdl:choiceLengthKind is 'explicit' are also referred to as ‘fixed-length’ but are not necessarily elements.

 Fixed-Width Character Encoding - A character set encoding where all characters are encoded using a single code unit for their representation.
 Note that a code unit is not necessarily a single byte.
 It may be more than one byte, or some number of bits less than a byte.
 Examples of different fixed widths are: